DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Related Work

-\textbf{Spurious features} are a particular failure mode which might be difficult to detect with fixed prompt-based or retrieval-based approaches as out-of-distribution inputs including the spurious features are confidently classified as a corresponding class, e.g. graffitis as ``freight car'' due to graffitis often appearing on training images of ``freight car'' in ImageNet \cite{neuhaus2023spurious}. \cite{neuhaus2023spurious} label a spurious feature as harmful if it can mislead the classifier to classify the image as the corresponding class without the class object being present.
-Most existing methods are limited to smaller datasets or subsets of ImageNet \cite{Plumb2022finding,shetty2019not, singh2020don,Anders2022finding}, only \cite{Singla2022salient,moayeri2022hard,singla2022core,neuhaus2023spurious} do a full search on ImageNet.
-In \cite{Singla2022salient}, neurons of a ResNet50 were labeled as ``core'' or ``spurious'' features by inspecting Grad-Cam images and feature attacks.
+\textbf{Spurious features} are a particular failure mode where out-of-distribution images including the spurious features are confidently classified as a corresponding class, e.g. graffitis as ``freight car'' due to graffitis often appearing on training images of ``freight car'' in ImageNet. \cite{neuhaus2023spurious} label a spurious feature as harmful if it can mislead the classifier to classify the image as the corresponding class without the class object being present.
+Most existing methods are limited to smaller datasets or subsets of ImageNet \cite{Plumb2022finding,shetty2019not, singh2020don,Anders2022finding}, only \cite{singla2021salient,moayeri2022hard,singla2022core,neuhaus2023spurious} do a full search on ImageNet. \cite{singla2021salient} label neurons of a ResNet50 as ``core'' or ``spurious'' features by inspecting Grad-Cam images and feature attacks.
 We show that our prompt-based optimization allows for a much easier identification of spurious features by generating realistic images that maximize or minimize the neuron activation.

 \textbf{Interpretability methods} are often motivated by detecting failure modes of a classifier.
 Very popular ones are, for example, attribution methods such as GradCAM \cite{Selvaraju2017GradCAM}, Shapley values \cite{SHAPley_explanations}, Relevance Propagation \cite{BaeEtAl2010}, and LIME \cite{Ribeiro-Lime}.
 These methods were analyzed with mixed success regarding the detection of spurious features in \cite{Adebayo2020,Adebayo2022}.
 Counterfactual explanations \cite{wachter2018counterfactual, verma2020counterfactual} have recently become popular but are difficult to generate for images as the optimization problem is very similar to that of adversarial examples \cite{SzeEtAl2014}.
-Visual counterfactual explanations are generated via manipulation of a latent space \cite{schutte2021using}, using a diffusion model \cite{augustin2022diffusion} or in image space \cite{santurkar2019image,augustin2020,boreiko2022sparse} for an adversarially robust classifier.
+Visual counterfactual explanations are generated via manipulation of a latent space \cite{schutte2021using}, using a diffusion model \cite{augustin2022diffusion, farid2023latent} or in image space \cite{santurkar2019image,augustin2020,boreiko2022sparse} for an adversarially robust classifier.